tstackhouse/dotfiles/README.md

 ### Ubuntu Notes

-I haven't tried using this on an Ubuntu box yet, but I intend to soon.
+I've set this up on a box running the latest Ubuntu (14.10 Utopic Unicorn) and made some appropriate tweaks to make things run smoothly there

 ## Inspiration
 <https://github.com/cowboy/dotfiles>